“What is Your Weakness?” Job Interview Question

 Remedy

-To nib in the bud tendencies to be a workaholic, set specific working hours, take breaks, and disconnect from work when necessary.
+To nip workaholic tendencies in the bud, set specific working hours, take breaks, and disconnect from work when necessary.

 Remedy

-To nail tendencies to be critical, work on building empathy and be more positive and constructive in your feedback.
+To nail tendencies, be critical, build empathy, and be more positive and constructive in your feedback.

 Remedy

-To bury your inability to adapt, try being open-minded, learn to be more flexible, and see the benefits of change.
+To overcome your inability to adapt, try being open-minded, learning to be more flexible, and seeing the benefits of change.

 How to Answer “What are Your Strengths and Weaknesses ?”

-Answering this tricky question is all about balance and finesse.
+Answering this tricky question requires balance and finesse.
 However, let’s cut to the chase and delve right into it.

-This question may (most likely) be asked simply as “What are your strengths?”.
-However, hiring managers tend to rephrase the question differently.
+This question may (most likely) be asked simply as “What are your strengths?”
+However, hiring managers tend to rephrase it differently.

 For example, the interviewer may ask, “What word would your colleagues and manager use to describe you?” or “How would you describe yourself?”